Our two stories are freakishly the same in so many ways:

 It means that despite study after study, report after report, expert after expert confirming this pervasive cardiology gender gap, the reality remains that when women seek help, they don’t always get it.

-One such report launched earlier this week was Ms. Understood, Canada’s Heart and Stroke Foundation’s 2018 Heart Report.
+One such report was Ms. Understood, Canada’s Heart and Stroke Foundation’s 2018 Heart Report.
 The 20-page document, which features Nancy Bradley’s dramatic misdiagnosis and survival story, pulls no punches by summarizing its findings:

 “Women’s hearts are victims of a broken system that is ill-equipped to diagnose, treat and support them.”